opendocsg/slw-judgments-backfill/2018_SGHC_187/report.md

 the Warehouse for which the customers had bought separate insurance.
 Further and/or in the alternative, DNKH took the position that Risk No 2 was ambiguous when read in the context of the Fire Policy and should thus be interpreted in DNKH’s favour.

-10     DNKH relied on _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ [2008] 3 SLR(R) 1029 (“ _Zurich Insurance_ ”) for the proposition that the construction of a contract must be based on an holistic approach and must be informed by the surrounding circumstances or external context (at [131]).
+10     DNKH relied on _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ <span class="citation">[2008] 3 SLR(R) 1029</span> (“ _Zurich Insurance_ ”) for the proposition that the construction of a contract must be based on an holistic approach and must be informed by the surrounding circumstances or external context (at [131]).
 In relation to its primary contention, DNKH first highlighted that the following provision in the Fire Policy clearly showed that the Fire Policy was intended to cover DNKH’s legal liability for destruction or damage of its customers’ goods/stocks (“Customer’s Goods clause”): [note: 3]

 ## CUSTOMER’S GOODS